Johnny Egan (basketball): Media career

+Legacy and honors

+Egan was inducted into the Providence Athletic Hall of Fame in 1974.
+He was honored with a banner ceremony by Providence before a 2009 game against Notre Dame.

+Egan was among the shortest players in the NBA during his career.
+When Egan died in 2022, former teammate Kevin Loughery observed that Egan's style of play was much more suited to the modern NBA game, with less emphasis on big players and more emphasis on long-distance shooting, than when Egan played in the 1960s and early 1970s.
+Loughery stated that Egan had confidence in his own abilities, great leaping ability, could shoot from long distance, and drive to the basket.
+Hall of Fame Houston Rockets guard Calvin Murphy said of Egan as a coach "'I admire Johnny, and could play for him anywhere'".

-Personal life
+Personal life and death

 Egan married Joan, his high school sweetheart.
-They had two children (Kimberly and John Egan Jr.), and five grandchildren (Alexandra Egan Gonzalez, Briana Egan Gonzalez, Nicolas Egan Gonzalez, John "Jet" Egan III, Elizabeth Egan).
+They had two children (Kimberly and John Egan Jr.), and five grandchildren (Alexandra Egan Gonzalez, Briana Egan Gonzalez, George Nicolas Egan Gonzalez, John "Jet" Egan III, Elizabeth Egan).
 Joan died in 1998 from ovarian cancer.

 After his basketball career, Egan remained in Houston, where he founded and operated an insurance business.
 He continued to live in Houston in his later life.
 After suffering a head injury in a fall in his home in May 2022, he died on July 21, 2022, at age 83.